diffblue/gitlab/doc/user/project/repository/file_finder.md

 With file finder, you can search for a file in a repository directly from the GitLab UI.

-File finder is powered by the [`fuzzaldrin-plus`](https://github.com/jeancroy/fuzz-aldrin-plus) library, which uses fuzzy search and highlights results as you're typing.
+File finder is powered by the [`fuzzaldrin-plus`](https://github.com/jeancroy/fuzz-aldrin-plus) library, which uses fuzzy search and highlights results as you type.

 ## Search for a file